 4. Conditions for which patients should be monitored closely but oxygen therapy is not required unless the patient is hypoxaemic

 Treatment is based on titrating the Oxygen to reach desired saturation levels – delivering a measured amount of Oxygen proportionate to their need.
-One of the important factors if the casualty’s saturation levels:
+One of the most important factors if the casualty’s saturation levels: